pieroproietti/penguins-eggs/DOCS/WAY-TO-VOID.md

 ```

-Now we can use eggs from the source:
+Now we can use eggs:

 ## Autocomplete, Desktop icons
-> [!NOTE]
-> I don't use more this script, prefere to build the package with abuild.

 It is tedious to always put ./eggs to start eggs from source, we can create a symbolic link to avoid the hassle.
 We want to work with all the conveniences of eggs installed, especially completing commands with TAB, links, etc, so I wrote this script to have all.
 Just type:

 ```